McKynlee/prime-pw-week-2-assignment-mirror/README.md

 - [ ] *index.html* (You can put any questions you have in this file)
 - [ ] *aboutMe.js* (Required Features, Stretch Goals)
+- [ ] *wited.js* (Required Features)

-The .js file contains comments with prompts on what code to write.
+The aboutMe.js file contains comments with prompts on what code to write.
 Do not erase the comments, just write the code below each commented line.
+The wited.js file contains prompts for comments and code.

 #### Levels of Difficulty